nailsframework/nailsjs/README.md

   - Build from Ground up for Reactivity.
 No setState or other method calls required
 ### Installation

-Please refer to the doucumentation in the wiki pages.
+Please refer to the documentation in the wiki pages.

 ### Branches